 The current refugee crisis is one of the most urgent issues of our time.
 The photographer Richard Mosse followed two major refugee routes with a military grade camera.
-I reviewed his show Incoming, on display at the Barbican’s Curve Gallery from 15 February – 23 April 2017, for Super Massive Black Hole Online Photography Magazine.
+I reviewed his show Incoming, on display at the Barbican’s Curve Gallery from 15 February – 23 April 2017 for the online photography magazine Super Massive Black Hole.

 You can read it here: Seeing Something: Richard Mosse’s Incoming